-We are a leading broadband connectivity company and cable operator serving more than 30 million customers in 41 states through its Spectrum brand.
-Over an advanced communications network, we offer a full range of state-of-the-art residential and business services including Spectrum Internet, TV, Mobile and Voice.
+Charter Communications, Inc. (together with its controlled subsidiaries, "Charter") is a leading broadband connectivity company and cable operator serving more than 30 million customers in 41 states through its Spectrum brand.
+Over an advanced communications network, we offer a full range of state-of-theart residential and business services including Spectrum Internet, TV, Mobile and Voice.
 For small and medium-sized companies, Spectrum Business® delivers the same suite of broadband products and services coupled with special features and applications to enhance productivity, while for larger businesses and government entities, Spectrum Enterprise provides highly customized, fiber-based solutions.
 Spectrum Reach® delivers tailored advertising and production for the modern media landscape.
 We also distribute award-winning news coverage, sports and high-quality original programming to our customers through Spectrum Networks and Spectrum Originals.